Azure/azure-iot-sdks/doc/get_started/python-run-sample.md

 If you receive the error "ImportError: dynamic module does not define module export function (PyInit_iothub_client)" you may be running the samples with a different version of python than the iothub_client was build with.
 Following the [Prepare your development environment](#python-devbox-setup) to ensure the library is built with the desired python version

 # Experimenting with various transport protocols
-There is a sample to test each of the AMQP, HTTP and MQTT protocols.
+There is a command line switch to test each of the AMQP, HTTP and MQTT protocols.
 It is also possible to simply change the transport in the sample.

+    ```
+	python iothub_client_sample.py -p <mqtt|http|amqp>
+    ```

 # Debugging the samples (and/or your code)
 [Visual Studio Code](https://code.visualstudio.com/) provides an excellent environment to write and debug Python code: